rlnorthcutt/repose/example/content/post/tutorial-1.md

 - Config file holds any system options or configuration

 ### Project folder structure
-ZenForge takes the simplest approach possible - only 3 directories will be needed in your project.
+SiteStat takes the simplest approach possible - only 3 directories will be needed in your project.

 - config.yml - single config file in the root
 - content - route and content combined